 Catch a movie.
 Sligo Omniplex have most of the latest releases showing.
 So grab a popcorn, sink into their luxurious seats and watch the big screen.
 Handy hint – Tickets are cheaper on Tuesdays.

 Visit a gallery.
 Sligo is home to some beautiful art galleries all free to visit and most open all year round.
+Most are not open on Sunday so check opening hours.

 Sligo Museum.
 It may be small but it has some fascinating artefacts.
 Free admission and well worth a look.
+Not open on Sunday.

 Find out about Yeats.
 The Yeats Memorial Building has a lovely exhibition about the late, Great, poet.
 Open all year round with a nominal admission fee.

 Visit the libraries.
 Although you need to be a member to borrow books anyone is welcome to visit.
 The local papers and some magazines are there for visitors to read and of course you can browse books too.
+Check opening hours as they vary.
+In Tubbercurry library they have an electronic door so if you get your library card validated you can enter even when the library is closed.

 Get your skates on.
 Zero Gravity skate park is indoors and has equipment for hire so skate away the afternoon.